 I didn’t set out to become a spiritual teacher.
 Life had other plans.

-At eleven, I experienced my first spiritual awakening, introducing me to my Inner Teacher—a wise, guiding presence that’s been with me ever since.
+At eleven, I experienced my first spiritual awakening, introducing me to my Inner Teacher, a wise, guiding presence that’s been with me ever since.
 That event shaped the path I would walk for the rest of my life.

 The questions I carried led me on a winding journey across continents and traditions.
-I would eventually spend several years, on and off, high on a mountaintop in India with an enlightened master whose teachings were anything but conventional.
+I would eventually spend several years, on and off, high on a mountaintop in India with a 120-year-old enlightened master whose teachings were anything but conventional.
 He used laughter, challenge, and paradox to strip away illusions.
 He shattered my assumptions and helped me see that true spirituality isn’t about escaping life.
 It’s about stepping fully into it.

-What emerged from these experiences is a unique approach that blends Eastern depth with Western practicality—spirituality rooted in real life.
+What emerged from these experiences is a unique approach that blends Eastern depth with Western practicality.
+Spirituality rooted in real life.

 My Approach

-Over decades of teaching and working with people from all walks of life, I’ve developed a clear, grounded approach that cuts through the noise.
-No platitudes.
-No elegant theories that fall apart when life gets messy.
+My work is about real, lasting transformation—not quick fixes or spiritual highs that fade.
+Over decades of teaching and working with people from all walks of life, I’ve developed a grounded approach that cuts through the noise.
+No platitudes, no elegant theories that fall apart when life gets messy.
+Just practical tools that work.

 A Note About Private Sessions

-True freedom can only come when you realize the guidance you’re seeking is already within you.
-My role is to help you uncover that, learn to trust it, and live from it.
+True freedom comes when you realize the guidance you’re seeking is already within you.

 And Beyond That…

 When I’m not teaching or writing, you’ll find me outside with my dogs, in the garden with dirt under my nails, or gazing up at the night sky, wondering at its mystery.
-I believe that how we live is as important as what we hold true.
+I believe how we live is as important as what we hold true.
 And that the most profound spiritual truths often arrive in the simplest, most ordinary moments.

 That’s what I hope to offer you: a way of seeing that turns the ordinary into the extraordinary.